Off-Season Hours: CLOSED August-April, except for Farm Events. Please see our “Farm Events” tab for information on our upcoming events.

 NO PETS ALLOWED!
 We love our furry friends, but our lavender does not, so please do not bring pets when visiting our farm, or leave your pets in a hot car when visiting during the summer!

-5. Remember to cut above all leaves on the stem!
+- CUT above all leaves on the stem!
 Your bundles should not have any leaves on them- just the buds and stem!
-Only cut the plants we have designated as ready.

 Here’s what you can do with fresh cut lavender: